 They give off eggs that are transmitted via the uterus during pregnancy or nursing while the baby is young.

-If you have a bloated newborn puppy, this could very likely be the culprit, but again, only your vet can tell you for sure.
+If you have a bloated newborn puppy, this could very likely be the culprit, but again, only your vet can give you a definitive diagnosis.

-Overeating may cause temporary bloating in the sense that we usually think of.
+Overeating, especially dry food, may cause temporary bloating in the sense that we usually think of it.
 Basically, if your puppy is bloated but acting normal, it could just be a too-full tummy.

 However, bloat itself (which, remember, can be fatal) is caused by too much air entering their tummies, which can happen when they’re chowing down at a lightning pace.